Death of Nex Benedict: Aftermath

-Early news reports following Benedict's death on February 8, 2024, were limited and misgendered Benedict.
-The Los Angeles Blade, an LGBT newspaper, reported on Benedict's death on February 19, and more in-depth and widespread news coverage began on February 20.
+Early news reports following Benedict's death on February 8, 2024 were limited and misgendered Benedict.
+The Los Angeles Blade, an LGBTQ newspaper, reported on Benedict's death on February 19, and more in-depth and widespread news coverage began on February 20.

 A national hotline run by the Indianapolis-based Rainbow Youth Project reported receiving over 200 calls from Oklahoma in the weekend following Benedict's death, more than three times the usual amount, with many mentioning Benedict's death, and most reporting having been bullied.
 By March 7, contacts had continued to exceed the typical amount, including close to 1000 calls and online messages after February 16.
 According to Lance Preston, the founder of the Rainbow Youth Project, greater awareness of the services offered by the group contributed to the increase in contacts.

 In a letter to parents reported on February 16, 2024, Owasso Public Schools said it would be increasing the number of security personnel within the district, updating their safety drills and rules, and providing additional counseling services for students affected by the death.
 On February 22, Owasso Police Department spokesperson Nick Boatman said that a number of threats have been made towards Owasso Public Schools following Benedict's death.
 Boatman stated that the Owasso Police Department had brought in several other agencies, including the Department of Homeland Security and FBI, as part of a statewide task force to track down the individuals who have made the threats.
 Benedict's family issued a statement asking that threats against school employees and students should cease.
 They also requested that authorities take action in Benedict's case, and called for greater action to address school bullying.